The following was the basis for a discussion on the ABC FM Radio National ‘Life Matters’ segment.

-I have become somewhat fascinated by Wim Hof as I know you can tell, and he suggests that cold showers are a great way to start off conditioning yourself.
+I have become somewhat fascinated by Wim Hof, and he suggests that cold showers are a great way to start off conditioning yourself.
 ‘To me, God is cold.
 The cold is ruthless, but also righteous.’

 “Between the action and the intention, falls the shadow.
 Between the desire and the spasm falls the shadow.”
 When I walk into the bathroom and I look at the shower, I know the shower is looking at me.
 I can hear the shower asking, ‘What sort of a man are you?
 What sort of a day are you going to have today?’
 And I know I can’t back down.